 Make your own cheese

 This is my next quest in my suburban homesteading journey.
 So far I have dabbled in cheesemaking just once.
 My neighbour and I made some mozzarella cheese, which was delicious.
 I used a cheesemaking kit from Sandy Leaf Farms, which was very easy to use.
-I don’t eat a lot of cheese but I definitely want to try my hand at making some goat cheese which is my favorite.
+I don’t eat a lot of cheese but I definitely want to try my hand at making some goat cheese which is my favourite.

 Make your own candles

 I admit I was a Bath and Body Works candle junkie.
 As soon as the weather gets a wee bit of a chill I was checking my email daily for the notice that the 3 wick candles were on sale.
 But as I did more research I realized they contain paraffin wax…which is not good people.
 I know they smell AMAZING, but it’s just not worth it.
 Paraffin wax is a byproduct from the refining of lubricating oil…yuck!